Simibrum/thisopiniondoesnotexist/README.md

 Using generative API to produce content that does not exist.

+## What is this?

+This is a project that uses a generative API to produce content that does not exist.
+It generates a set of authors using GPT3.5 and a set of images using StabilityAI's DreamStudio.
+It then uses these author details and a set of synced Google trends for the UK to generate made-up opinion articles.

+It's a way to play around with generative APIs and see what they can do.

+Run some of the command line functions below to see what it does.
+Logging is enabled so you can see what's going on.

 ## Initialising the Project

 Create a `.env` file in the root directory of the project.
 The file should contain the following: